 That’s what I call a testimonial.

 So gather the kids around and make some homemade gluten free cookies together.
 Give them away to friends…but save a few for yourself.
-I hope all of you have a wonderful holiday season and don’t be afraid to enjoy a little splurge.
+I hope all of you have a wonderful holiday season.

 Note that the shortbread crust dough could also work for any shortbread cookie or spritz cookie recipe.